 If you don’t have salted butter, regular butter will work.
 Just add more salt add the end.

-I recommend using fresh herbs in this recipe for the best flavor, but dried herbs will work in a pinch.
+I recommend using fresh herbs in this recipe for the best flavor.
+But dried herbs will work in a pinch.

 Cook the orzo rice at a very gentle simmer so that the rice has time to absorb the liquid and get tender.
+If you cook it too quickly, the rice will either come out starchy or crunchy.

 I like to add salt to this recipe depending on what main dish I’m serving with the rice.
 If I’m serving the rice with a stew or some kind of sauce, I add less salt to make up for the salt in the sauce.
 If I’m serving the rice on its own, I will add more salt, to taste.